Hello, and welcome!

 Trauma/PTSD: I experienced PTSD due to years of bullying and harassment in the workplace.
 I have recovered from this debilitating disorder and I am confident your symptoms can be reduced too.
 I will do my best to help you on your journey to recovery.

-Police and Military: As a medically retired Mountie (Reg #45004) I have 13 years of experience working in the field.
+Police, Military and Other First Responders: As a medically retired Mountie (Reg #45004) I have 13 years of experience working in the field.
 I understand the challenges, rewards, high expectations, disappointments and tragedies that you face on a daily basis.
 I investigated crimes in the undercover capacity and in the municipal drug, child sexual exploitation, gang and homicide units.
 I am comfortable working with police and military as well as those attempting to make change.

 Establishing Healthy Sleeping Habits: In 2014 I designed and implemented a 5 session sleep hygiene class for cancer patients at the Cross Cancer Institute.
 All of the participants who were experiencing a lack of sleep reported either an improvement in the sleep time or quality as a result of attending this class.
 Many became able to sleep without the use of sleep aids.
 Attend a group or discuss your sleep issues with me individually during session.